dannyvelas/my-astro-website/src/pages/posts/the-expression-problem.md

     -   probably not, you can use pattern matching instead
 -   So far, in my example, I've assumed that 3 modes and 3 behaviors exist: Prose,Whiteboard,Spreadsheet and load,edit,save respectively, in the base package.
 I've stated the expression problem as a way to make it possible to add modes and behaviors without modifying the base package.
 However, logically it seems like this is an impossible task, regardless of the pattern or language feature: if one were to add a new mode outside of the base package, and if they wanted that mode to support loading, editing, and saving, they will need to modify the base package.
 They will need to change the load, edit, and save functions in the base package to accommodate for the new mode.
 Perhaps I posed the expression problem incorrectly or too strictly?
     -   First of all, it's not an impossible task.
 If you were using an object-oriented language for example, you would be able to easily add a new mode by creating a new class outside of the base package and adding 3 methods to it: one for load, another for edit, another for save.
 This might be impossible if you're using a pattern matching approach.
 In this case, you would have to edit the load, edit, and save pattern matching functions in the base package.
     -   You defined the expression problem correctly.
 It may seem impossible, but its not.
 It's just difficult.
 There are solution to it after all.
 There is a solution using type classes in Haskell.
-There are even solutions in clojure, but of course these do not have static type checking.
+There are even solutions in Clojure, but of course these do not have static type checking.

-<a id="org111bbd8"></a>

 # Sources